 DNA extraction and GBS sequencing.
 DNA was extracted from a total of 1045 T. dimidiata specimens, 624 from El Carrizal and 421 from El Chaperno.
 Although this included representatives from all infested houses and all collected insects were included if three or fewer insects were recovered from a house, high-infestation houses (over three insects collected) were sub-sampled (range = 3-21 insects/house) to prioritize adults if collected, followed by 4th-5th stage nymphs and lastly 1st-3rd instar stage nymphs.
 DNA was extracted from either three posterior segments of the insect abdomen and one surface-sterilized leg (including attached muscle) or the thorax.
 We also extracted the DNA from 12 surface-sterilized leg specimens collected from across the range of T. dimidiata to build a DNA reference catalog of 5,177 tags to identify vector sequences separate from contaminating microbes and blood meals as described in Justi et al. (2018).
 The DNA from the specimens was extracted by flash freezing the tissue in liquid nitrogen, homogenizing it with a bead-based homogenizer and using a modified Qiagen DNeasy™ tissue extraction protocol.
 Modifications included a 12-hour Proteinase K digestion at 56°C, followed by an RNAse digestion at 37°C for 30 minutes using 1.0uL of 4mg/mL RNAse.
 DNA was quantified using a Qubit spectrophotometer high-sensitivity protocol, and quality of the molecular weight was determined by electrophoresis on a 1.5% agarose gel stained with Sigma-Aldrich Nancy-520™.
 Only specimens with a minimum yield of 900 ng of DNA and molecular weight above 600 bp were considered suitable for sequencing; because T. dimidiata are blood-feeding and the abdomen can contain significant amounts of degraded blood meals, DNA quality was variable.
-Of the original 1,045 extracted specimens, a total of 464 were sequenced, which included 121 pre-spray, 69 early post-spray and 68 final post-spray samples from El Carrizal, and 99 pre-dispersal season and 107 post-dispersal season samples from El Chaperno..
+Of the original 1,045 extracted specimens, a total of 464 were sequenced, which included 121 pre-spray, 69 early post-spray and 68 final post-spray T. dimidiata from El Carrizal, and 99 pre-dispersal season and 107 post-dispersal season samples from El Chaperno.

 GBS library preparation was conducted using the restriction enzyme PstI (6-base cutter: 5′ — CTGCAG — 3′, 3′ — GACGTC — 5′) at the Cornell Genomic Diversity Facility (Ithaca, NY) following the Genotyping-by-Sequencing (GBS) protocol of Elshire et al. (2011).
 Each specimen was barcoded, and multiplexed in a 48-plex format on an Illumina HiSeq Analyzer.
 The raw sequencing reads were 93bp in length, including the inline 5-bp barcode and 6-basePstI recognition sequences.
 We used FastX-trimmer in the FastX-toolkit to remove the barcodes and recognition sites (Gordon & Hannon 2010).
 The trimmed 82-bp long sequences were filtered using FastQ-quality-filter to remove sequences with any base having a confidence score below 10.

 The 464 sequenced specimens were mapped to the reference catalog with Bowtie (Langmead 2010).
 Genotypes were called using the Stacks ref_map pipeline independently for El Carrizal and El Chaperno to include only loci polymorphic for each village (Catchen et al. 2013).
 We set the parameters for the reference mapping to a depth of coverage of 3X, allowing three mismatches among tags from the same individual and three mismatches between individuals.
-We excluded any SNP that was not represented in at least 50% of the samples and those that violated Mendelian genetics in any sample (i.e., > 2 alternative bases at the SNP).
+We excluded any SNP that was not represented in at least 50% of the individuals and those that violated Mendelian genetics in any individual (i.e., > 2 alternative bases at the SNP).
 After filtering, the pipeline yielded a total of 2,780 informative SNPs for El Carrizal and 2,263 for El Chaperno.

 Infestation index and vector abundance